hsf-training/analysis-essentials/shell/06-script.md

 - "Run a shell script from the command line."
 - "Write a shell script that operates on a set of files defined by the user on the command line."
 - "Create pipelines that include shell scripts you, and others, have written."
-keypoints:
-- "Save commands in files (usually called shell scripts) for re-use."
-- "`bash filename` runs the commands saved in a file."
-- "`$@` refers to all of a shell script's command-line arguments."
-- "`$1`, `$2`, etc., refer to the first command-line argument, the second command-line argument, etc."
-- "Place variables in quotes if the values might have spaces in them."
-- "Letting users decide what files to process is more flexible and more consistent with built-in Unix commands."

 ---
 # Shell Scripts